Haliburton Highlands Land Trust

 “My Backyard” challenges online.

 The first Land Trust Discovery Days online program will be Bird Boxes with Thom Lambert.
 Lambert will be filmed installing a bird box.
-Along with the video, the Land Trust will post some bird box patterns in case people would like to build one themselves.
+Along with the video, the Land Trust will post some bird box building videos & patterns in case people would like to build one themselves.
 “Watch for the video on our website later in May,” the Land Trust said on May 8.

 Tips to Help Our Feathered Friends